Community, safety and crime

 This chart compares the levels of income deprivation in the neighborhoods where schools are located, based on their overall Ofsted ratings.
 The income deprivation percentile shows how deprived a neighbourhood is compared to all others.
 The higher the number, the more deprived the neighbourhood.

 Ofsted overall ratings were given to schools by inspectors and range from “Inadequate” to “Outstanding”.
 Ratings were based on a range of observations about a school's performance.
-These overall ratings have now been abolished, and there is a consultation on a suggested "report card" system due in January 2025.
-We will be reviewing this indicator when the new data are available.
+These overall ratings have now been abolished, the new `report card` system commenced in November 2025.
+We will be reviewing this indicator when the new data are availa…